HardlyDifficult/Tutorials/Outline.md

 <img src="http://i.imgur.com/E2lLY3h.png" width=50% />

- - Click the arrow on the spritesheet in your Assets/Art directory (this displays each individual sliced image)
+ - Click the arrow on the sprite sheet in your Assets/Art directory (this displays each individual sliced image)
  - Click and drag the platform sprite you want to use into the Hierarchy

 <hr></details>